A drawing program

 Only resize the canvas at the start of a project, otherwise it will mess up your drawing.

 This tool can only ever be 1 pixel.
-Right-click to erase using the pen tool.
+Erase by right-clicking.

 To draw using a pattern, select a style from the pattern menu and toggle between each pattern using the numbers 1-8.

 This tool is useful to remove excess pixels when drawing sharp edges with the pen tool.